loomio/loomio-coop-handbook/src/README.md

 In 2022, 10 years since Loomio launched, the team is smaller, but also more experienced.
 We're currently just 4 people in operational roles and 4 in advisory roles.
 We're still a worker-owned cooperative, and we're just as passionate about our work today as we were when this book was written - we've just changed how we work to suit our smaller team.
 We're proud of this handbook as it is, and hope you find something useful within.

-If you're interested using Loomio, you're welcome to try a demo or start a trial at [loomio.com](https://www.loomio.com).
+If you're interested in using Loomio, you're welcome to try a demo or start a trial at [loomio.com](https://www.loomio.com).

 If you've been following us for a long time, you might like to catch up with the current activities of the authors: [Alanna Irving](https://www.alanna.space) and [Richard Bartlett](http://richdecibels.com/).